gsamokovarov/nilable/README.md

 Imagine a legacy system where an user has an account.
 There are no database constraints and `User#account` can always be nil.
-In fact, it already is in old production accounts.
+In fact, it already is in old production users.

 Every time you get to work with an user object and have to get its account, you have to check whether its nil.
-Even worse, if the account has nilable fields, you have to check them too:
+Even worse, if the account has nilable fields as well, you have to check them too:

 ```ruby
 def format_currency(user)